A Big Test of Social Media Buttons

 Privacy surprisingly isn’t a big issue, with only 1 cookie set by Google and 1 by Reddit.
 If you believe in the goodwill of large corporations, you have nothing to worry about (at least you know that you will be tracked by someone who is already tracking you).

-Of course, there is no common WP plugin for the official buttons which makes the setup and updates difficult and inflexible.
+Of course, there is no common WP plugin for the official social media buttons which makes the setup and updates difficult and inflexible.
 No one would really like to deal with it if there are better options for WordPress.

 Thus official buttons rather serves as a comparison purpose in this test.